Christa Ludwig: Career

 As Ludwig's voice matured, she expanded her repertoire from lyric and spinto mezzo-roles to dramatic roles.
 Her vast repertory eventually grew to encompass Princess Eboli in Verdi's Don Carlo which she sang at La Scala in Milan, in Salzburg and in Vienna, the title role in Bizet's Carmen, Ulrica in Verdi's Un ballo in maschera, Octavia in Monteverdi's L'incoronazione di Poppea, and contemporary roles by von Einem and Orff.
 She also ventured briefly into the spinto and dramatic soprano repertoire with performances as Lady Macbeth in Verdi's Macbeth, the Dyer's Wife, the Marschallin and Leonore in Fidelio.

 In addition to her opera performances, Ludwig regularly gave recitals of lieder, with pianists including Sebastian Peschko, Gerald Moore, Geoffrey Parsons and on occasion Leonard Bernstein.
 She performed as a soloist with orchestras, including works by Schubert, Schumann, Brahms, Wolf, Mahler and Strauss.
 She was one of few women to tackle and record Schubert's Winterreise.
 She also sang Bach's music and recorded many of his large vocal works, such as the St Matthew Passion conducted by Otto Klemperer in 1961, with Peter Pears as the Evangelist and Dietrich Fischer-Dieskau as the voice of Christ, and the Mass in B minor the same year, Karajan's third recording of the work, with Leontyne Price, Nicolai Gedda, Gérard Souzay and her husband Walter Berry.
 She recorded Bach's Christmas Oratorio conducted by Karl Richter in 1965, with Gundula Janowitz, Fritz Wunderlich and Franz Crass.
-She performed Mahler's Second Symphony with Bernstein in 1967.In the same year, she recorded a definitive Das Lied von de Erde with tenor Fritz Wunderlich, conducted by Otto Klemperer.
+She performed Mahler's Second Symphony with Bernstein in 1967. and Mahler's 3rd Symphony with Bernstein in Vienna in 1972, the video recording of which is available on Youtube.
+In the same year 1967, she recorded a definitive Das Lied von der Erde with tenor Fritz Wunderlich, conducted by Otto Klemperer.
 From September 1973 to January 1974, she took part in Karajan's fourth recording of Bach's Mass in B minor, with Janowitz, Peter Schreier, Robert Kerns and Karl Ridderbusch.

 In 1993 and 1994, she gave a series of farewell recitals in many cities; her last appearance at the Metropolitan Opera was as Fricka in Die Walküre.
 Her final live operatic performance was as Klytemnestra in Elektra for the Vienna State Opera in December 1994.